smrealms/wiki-data/privacy.md

 * Twitter

 If you decide to register through a Third-Party Social Media Service, we will also collect the unique ID associated with your Social Media Account.

+### Usage Data
+Usage Data is collected automatically when playing Space Merchant Realms.
+This may include information such as your IP address, browser type, browser version, the time and date of your visit, and other diagnostic data.

 ### Tracking Technologies and Cookies
 We use Cookies and similar tracking technologies to ensure the proper functioning of Space Merchant Realms.
 They help to authenticate users, prevent fraudulent use, and to remember choices you make between pages.